-7.3.3 To provide services in a financially sustainable manner, Council will need to renew assets at the rate they are being consumed over the medium-long term, and fund the life cycle costs for all new assets and services in its long term financial plan.
+- 7.3.3 Council is currently renewing assets at [To be validated]% of the rate they are being consumed and increasing its asset stock by [To be validated]% each year. - 7.3.4 To provide services in a financially sustainable manner, Council will need to renew assets at the rate they are being consumed over the medium-long term, and fund the life cycle costs for all new assets and services in its long term financial plan.